DominikSty/network_architecture_to_image_classification/README.md

-# network_architecture_to_image_classification
-Design from the ground up of network architecture to simple image classification
+# Design from the ground up of network architecture to simple image classification